CLEANit/SubWorld_DP/README.md

 }
 ```

-The goal of this project is to solve the semi-controlled sensing POMDP SubWorld (more officially referred to as a Nautical Navigation Environment).
-This environment is a semi-controlled sensing problem because it contains both tradition state-modifying actions in typical POMDPs and non-state modifying information revealing measurement actions in controlled sensing POMDPs.

 # Released Versions

 For specific versions used in published (or submitted) papers, please view the other existing branches.